-Expats applying for an E-5 visa will need to have a certificate of qualification that is recognised under Korean law.
-It is aimed at candidates such as airline pilots, doctors, hospital interns and residents, and those hired as essential staff for shipping services.
+Expats applying for an E-5 visa will need a certificate of qualification that is recognised under Korean law.
+It's aimed at candidates such as airline pilots, accountants, lawyers, doctors, hospital interns and residents, and those hired as essential staff for shipping services.

 In general, those seeking employment will need to provide proof of employment, certificates of degrees or other qualifications, and professional reference letters.

 Specially Designated Activity (E-7) visas

 Specially designated activity visas (E-7) are for candidates who are qualified in certain in-demand fields as designated by South Korea's Ministry of Justice.
 This includes top-level executives, various kinds of engineers and certain IT professionals.

 Administrative professionals who are employed by a diplomatic mission in Korea are also eligible to apply for an E-7 visa, which will be valid for a year.